iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#002] Preparing broadcast for new song..md

 ## Replies
 **NEKO#ΦωΦ**<br>
 Ehhh!?
 If I knew this song was this important<br>
-NEKO would have spent more time fine-tuning it (Φ艸Φ)
+NEKO would have spent more time fine\-tuning it (Φ艸Φ)

 **Xenon**<br>
 It's ok, I think you did a great job on your parts.